Hindenburg disaster: News coverage

 The newsreels and photographs, along with Morrison's passionate reporting, shattered public and industry faith in airships and marked the end of the giant passenger-carrying airships.
 Also contributing to the downfall of Zeppelins was the arrival of international passenger air travel and Pan American Airlines.
 Heavier-than-air aircraft regularly crossed the Atlantic and Pacific much faster than the 130 km/h (80 mph) speed of the Hindenburg.
-The one advantage that the Hindenburg had over such aircraft was the comfort that it afforded its passengers.

 In contrast to the media coverage in the United States, media coverage of the disaster in Germany was more subdued.
 Although some photographs of the disaster were published in newspapers, the newsreel footage was not released until after World War II.
 German victims were memorialized similarly to fallen war heroes, and grassroots movements to fund zeppelin construction (as happened after the 1908 crash of the LZ 4) were expressly forbidden by the Nazi government.

 There had been a series of other airship accidents prior to the Hindenburg fire; many were caused by bad weather.
 The Graf Zeppelin had flown safely for more than 1.6 million kilometers (1.0 million miles), including the first circumnavigation of the globe by an airship.
 The Zeppelin company's promotions had prominently featured the fact that no passenger had been injured on any of its airships.